-So, you discovered fleas on your dog, applied a topical treatment judiciously over your dog's body, and now he has just gone out in the yard, found the one area of mud in over a ¼ acre of perfectly good yard, and rolled in it.
+So, you discovered fleas on your dog, applied a topical treatment over your dog's body, and now your pup just gone out in the yard, found the one area of mud in over a quarter-acre of perfectly good yard, and rolled in it.
 Now what?
-If you bathe your dog you risk diluting or washing off the flea treatment.
+If you bathe your dog, you risk diluting or washing off the flea treatment.
 What do you do?

-Your dog does not know that just because you have given him flea treatment, he now can’t get dirty, and no amount of explaining it to him is going to change that!
-If you have a mud monster mutt, you may want to choose a product that allows for bathing soon afterward or contain your dog to keep him clean for the specified period of time required for the product to take effect.
-Remember there is no point getting angry at your dog for getting dirty, he didn't read the leaflet that came with the flea treatment!
+If your mutt is a mud monster, you may want to choose a product that allows for bathing soon afterward.
+Alternatively, you could keep your dog inside to keep them clean for the specified period of time required for the product to take effect.
+Remember, there is no point getting angry at your dog for getting dirty — they didn't read the leaflet that came with the flea treatment.

 If your dirty or smelly pup is in need of a bath, book a Grooming service with a Pet Caregiver near you.

 If you apply flea treatment, be aware what the manufacturer's instructions are on how soon you can bathe your dog and take precautions to avoid needing to bathe sooner.
 If the unthinkable happens and your dog gets dirty, spot cleaning may be an option.
 Also, some products allow for bathing shortly after application.

 Follow product instructions carefully and if you have no choice but to give your dirty doggy a bath, consult a veterinarian for advice on the appropriate reapplication of flea treatments and when it can be safely conducted.

 And if you need a little help to get your dog looking (and smelling) their best, book a Grooming service with a Pet Caregiver near you today.